soverenio/docs/docs/source/getting-started/installation.rst

       You can add multiple instances of the same service adding more lines with the ``url`` parameter.

-      For routing incoming traffic to multiple service of different types, read the `routing section of Traefik docs <https://doc.traefik.io/traefik/routing/overview/>`_.
+      For routing incoming traffic to multiple services of different types, read the `routing section of Traefik docs <https://doc.traefik.io/traefik/routing/overview/>`_.

 6. Reroute your traffic